Substance Use Prevention

-Empower youth to make healthy choices and resist social pressures to drink alcohol and use other drugs.
+Our mission is to empower youth to make healthy choices and resist social pressures to drink alcohol and use other drugs.

-School – based student driven activities where students identify projects that promote pro-social behavior and/or the prevention of drug and alcohol use.
+School-based student-driven activities, where students identify projects that promote pro-social behavior and/or the prevention of drug and alcohol use.
 Examples of past projects include video and poster production of students sharing how drugs and alcohol have impacted their lives.
 The completed projects are used to educate the community and encourage other students to stay drug and alcohol free.

 These programs are designed by and for middle school (Club Live) and high school (Friday Night Live) students to promote leadership, community involvement, safe and healthy activities.
 Some of the activities that local groups have organized include retailer alcohol awareness campaign, community sock drive for the homeless, sober graduations, dances, haunted houses and mentoring.

 This program aims to educate and create awareness amongst teachers, parents, students and community members about the facts surrounding Drug use.